 But this time, something was different, I said, “It’s ok.
 You are welcome.
 I am a coach.
 This is who I am and what I was meant to do.
-If you would ever like to talk more, here’s my card.”
+If you would ever like to talk more and understand what this is experience is offering you, here’s my card.”

 Let me ask you these important questions:

-If yes, then the “Write with Confidence” programs may be a match for you.
+If yes, then my “Write with Confidence” programs may be a match for you.